margarethilliard/VB12-analysis/README.md

 ## Diet and Microbiome Predictors of Plasma Vitamin B12 in Healthy U.S. Adults
-Scripts used in the analysis of vitamin B12 data for the USDA Nutritional Phenotyping Study
+Scripts used in the analysis of vitamin B12 and microbiome data for the USDA Nutritional Phenotyping Study

 ### Step 1: Download required software
 - [R 4.2](https://www.r-project.org/) (or newer)